How do we teach Languages at Nova?

 Grammar is prioritised and children have the opportunity to rehearse sentences using their topic vocabulary and key verbs such as ‘to be, to have, to go’.
 Grammar is taught frequently in key chunks to help children remember.

-Hannah Shelton is our Lead Linguist who you can speak to if you would like to find out more about how we teach Languages at Nova.
+Kelly Clarke is our Lead Linguist who you can speak to if you would like to find out more about how we teach Languages at Nova.

 To implement a clear and sequential languages curriculum across KS2 (Language Angels).